 So for example, you may find an Islamic feminist arguing that wearing the niqaab brings her closer to God.
 The wives of the prophet practiced a form of veiling, were strong, assertive and powerful women.
 Following their example as the “best of women” is liberating.
 A secular Muslim feminist may argue that wearing the niqaab helps to support an underhanded misogyny.
 Because veiling isn’t overtly found in the scripture, it has therefore been twisted to ensure that women are silenced.

-I’d like to think that I fall somewhere between the two.
+I’d like to think that I fall somewhere in-between.
 And I’d like to think that a Muslim feminist is one who works toward the betterment of Muslim women and promoting the equality that is an intrinsic right of the religion.
 And in my super-duper-happy-gummibear-and-lemon-drop-OMG-is-it-raining-chocolate-kisses world, that this work is accomplished respectfully — so that yeah, if you want to wear the burqa because you feel it liberates you, go for it.
 As long as you’re happy and not hurting yourself or others in the process.

 I’m a believing Muslim, a woman and a feminist.
 This means that I believe in the tenants of Islam, I am concerned with issues affecting women in relation to my religion, world culture and in general and I believe that much of religion has been interpreted, written, commanded, used, abused, and seen through the male lens.
 Feminism is an intrinsic part of Islam as much as patriarchy.
 Islam teaches equality, but it was revealed to pagan Arabs in “a language they would understand.”
 That language was predominantly male-centric, and has since been used by men (and women) to help promote patriarchy and oppressive realities for women.
 Which is why I also believe that it is necessary to have continued feminist readings and interpretations of the Qur’an.